How to Keep Your New Year's Resolutions

 The success of your New Year's resolutions starts with your head.
-Limiting yourself to a few resolutions, maybe even one, and being specific are a few things to keep in mind, says Michael Kitchens, assistant professor of psychology at Lebanon Valley College in Annville, Pa.
+Limiting yourself to a few resolutions, maybe even one, and being specific are a few things to keep in mind, said Michael Kitchens, assistant professor of psychology at Lebanon Valley College in Annville, Pennsylvania.
 "It's tempting to make a list of 'to-dos,' but that list will easily be overwhelming and you will end up frustrated."

 Setting a specific goal can make all the difference, such as "I want to lose 10 pounds by March 1" or "I want to save $50 of each paycheck."

-"Set a goal that is challenging, but manageable," says Kitchens.
+"Set a goal that is challenging, but manageable," said Kitchens.
 "This is a sensitive balance that really can only be made by each person."

-Overly ambitious goals can drain a person's confidence when they're not met, agrees Ferrari.
+Overly ambitious goals can drain a person's confidence when they're not met, agreed Ferrari.
 Instead, build on small, observable victories and possibly achieve bigger goals down the line.
-"Don't try and do everything," he says.
+"Don't try and do everything," he said.
 "Take things on one at a time."

 Many resolutions include overcoming bad habits, such as smoking, overeating or too much alcohol consumption.
 These could be tough because they are easy to rely on when stressed out.

 Whatever your New Year goals, give yourself some time to make them a reality.
 More time than you may have planned on, actually.
-While most people cling to the widespread belief that new habits can be formed in 21 days, new research is suggesting we need a longer timetable.
-One recent study found it took participants an average of 66 days to do something different -- and stick with it [source: PsyBlog].
+While most people cling to the widespread belief that new habits can be formed in 21 days, research suggests we need a longer timetable.
+One study found it took participants an average of 66 days to do something different — and stick with it [source: PsyBlog].

 The good news?
 If you take this advice, your new gym membership won't become obsolete until March.

 Author's Note: Why Do People Make New Year's Resolutions?